igorEvdokimenko/yelpcamp/README.md

 ![show](screenshots/show.png)

 ---
-User passwords are protected by hashing using salt.The database is protected from NoSQL injection by Express Mango Sanitize.The application is partially protected from Cross Site Scripting by Joi + Sanitize Html
+User passwords are protected by hashing using salt.The database is protected from NoSQL injection by Express Mango Sanitize.The application is protected from Cross Site Scripting by Joi + Sanitize Html

 ![register](screenshots/login.png)